C. Plural Terminology

 In the book of Isaiah (6:8) we also find God sitting on His throne surrounded by the heavenly host.
 In that passage God also asks “who will go for us?”, implying a discussion with the angels that surround His throne.
 There is no reason to believe that the passage in Genesis is not putting forth the same imagery.

-Check out the other parts to this series here
+Check out the 5 parts to this series here

 Have any queries or questions?
 Email us at email@example.com